dgl1/dgl1/README.md

 ## Welcome

-I am a reader in philosophy at University College London.
-I work on practical philosophy.
+I am Reader in philosophy at University College London where I work on practical philosophy.

 + contact
   - appointments